jswebguru/SC_defectsDetection/README.md

 Training
 ------

 The [ResNet18](https://arxiv.org/abs/1512.03385) architecture is implemented initially here in `./models`.
-But finally, the pre-trained [ResNet34](https://arxiv.org/abs/1512.03385) of `torch.utils.models` is used as the initial network architecture as it shows the best performance and trained with the following parameters,
+But finally, the pre-trained [ResNet34](https://arxiv.org/abs/1512.03385) of `torchvision.models` is used as the initial network architecture as it shows the best performance and trained with the following parameters,

 | Name        | Value           |
 | :-------------: |:-------------:|